 Last week we spoke about how the former generation were adept at turning a handful of basic ingredients into a meal fit for a king.
-This fennel and cannellini bean stew is testament to how savvy cooking can be wholesome and delicious.
+This fennel and cannellini bean stew is testament to how a handful of pantry staples can be transformed into healthy and wholesome recipes.
 Beans are possibly one of the most inexpensive plant-based proteins.
-It’s a pantry staple that I’m never without.
+It’s a pantry staple I’m never without.

 Fennel cannellini bean stew